esmooov/dotfiles/README.md

 These scripts assume you are `nate-wilkins`.
 It is highly recommended you clone this repository or call yourself `nate-wilkins`.

-These scripts also assume a GitHub repository and a GitHub username that matches your `$USER`.
+These scripts also assume a GitHub repository and a GitHub username that matches your `$(logname)`.

 These scripts also contain encrypted files that won't be relevant.
 To bypass these use `install.sh --skip-encrypted`.